TobySalusky/MonoGameHtml/README.md

 > **Note:** Although it may look like it, **no Javascript is used**.
 MonoGameHtml is intended for use with **C#**.

-Essentially, this package serves as an extension to the C# language in which Html UI-nodes can be easily created with *embedded C# fragments*.
+Essentially, this package serves as an extension to the C# language in which Html UI-nodes can be easily created with *embedded C# fragments* within MonoGame projects.

 **UI-components** are defined in a functional manner *(borrowing some JS syntax)*:
 ```cs